 If you are invited back for a second round interview – well done!
 You are progressing through the stages, have made an impression and your skills and experience match the role.

-In these types of interviews, questions become more competency based as the company now want to determine if you will fit well into the team and the culture of the organisation.
+Our interview tips are that with these types of interviews, questions become more competency-based as the company now want to determine if you will fit well into the team and the culture of the organisation.
 Common questions are around working in a team, how you handle conflict, how you deal with pressure and examples of taking an idea through from initial concept to execution and completion to name but a few common competency questions.